gobuffalo/pop/README.md

 $ go install github.com/gobuffalo/pop/soda
 ```

+If you're not building your code with `buffalo build`, you'll also have to pass `-tags sqlite` to `go build` when building your program.

 ### Creating Databases

 Assuming you defined a configuration file like that described in the above section you can automatically create those databases using the `soda` command: